DDongMa/learngit/readme.txt

 Git is a distributed version control system.
 Git is free software distributed under the GPL.
+Git is free software distributed under the GPL.
+Git is free software distributed under the GPL.
+Git is free software distributed under the GPL.
+Git is free software distributed under the GPL.
+Git is free software distributed under the GPL.

 I want to try again!
+my boss is stubit!
+my boss is stubit!
 my boss is stubit!